colinrotherham/CRD.TinyEngine/README.md

 	/resources/en-US.php
 ```

-* Finally, to map a route's URL to a view simply add it the old-fashioned way:
+* Finally, to map a route's URL to a view simply add it the route config.
+Templates
+and view data for each route is bound here too.

 ```
 	.htaccess